Orthopedics

 • Resolves naturally in 3-7 days

-• More likely to occur in unaccustomed muscles or after eccentric exercise (e.g., downhill running)
+• More common in unconditioned muscles or with eccentric exercise (e.g., downhill running)

 • Muscle stiffness, tenderness to touch, difficulty moving